ooboqoo/ooboqoo.github.io/mobile/flutter/data-backend.md

 * Storing key-value data on disk, using [shared_preferences](https://flutter.dev/docs/cookbook/persistence/key-value)
 * Store large data you should go with [SQLITE](https://flutter.dev/docs/cookbook/persistence/sqlite)
-* Hou can always use [firebase](https://firebase.google.com/) database which is available offline
+* You can always use [firebase](https://firebase.google.com/) database which is available offline
 * Since we are talking about local storage you can always read and write files to the disk